How to build an automated report in Excel with Power Query: The time tracking dashboard

 Time tracking tools that integrate with Excel

 Beebole’s dashboards are powerful and make it easy to create multiple views for your timesheet data.
 However, we know many users are more comfortable working in Excel, which is why Beebole makes it easy to export your raw data from the app so that you can review and analyze it in any tool.
+Don’t miss our add-in for Excel that allows you to connect spreadsheets directly to your Beebole account.
+This simplifies building reports and analyzing data in Excel.
+If you’d like to see it in action, have a look at how to use Beebole for overtime cost analysis.

 A sample dashboard you can easily create in Excel with your BeeBole timesheet data